 What members and others have to say about the American Battlefield Trust

-Let me just say how proud I am of what the Civil War Trust accomplishes every year to save our Civil War battlefields and heritage.
+Let me just say how proud I am of what the American Battlefield Trust accomplishes every year to save our Civil War battlefields and heritage.
 To know I can play a small part in helping such a great effort and to see positive results really makes my day!
 It is truly amazing what people all across this country can do when there is a solid, very focused organization at work.

 Kevin & Lisa Kenz, Kalamazoo, Michigan, Members since 2007

-The Civil War Trust has given me undreamed of power, through my modest contributions, to preserve in perpetuity, important, irreplaceable parts of our priceless American heritage.
+The American Battlefield Trust has given me undreamed of power, through my modest contributions, to preserve in perpetuity, important, irreplaceable parts of our priceless American heritage.
 If I achieve nothing else in life, I know that I have done something of importance.

 Gary Wayne, Buffalo Grove, Illinois, Supporter since 2005